 Install an authenticator app on your mobile device.
-You can use any authenticator mobile app, but we recommend to install Google authenticator:
+You can use any authenticator mobile app, but we recommend installing Google authenticator:

-Open authenticator and scan the QR code to obtain a 6 digit code which you need to input in Bloomreach Engagement.
+Open the authenticator and scan the QR code to obtain a 6-digit code which you need to input in Bloomreach Engagement.
 Click "confirm".

 Note that backup codes are not part of 2-step verification.
 Use backup codes only as a recovery option if you lose access to your devices.